EXPLAINER: Is defense blaming acquaintance in Floyd’s death?

 Cahill indicated he agreed questions about whether Hall supplied drugs to Floyd or whether he had any connection to the counterfeit bill were clearly questions Hall could refuse to answer.

-But he said it appeared Hall could answer questions about Floyd’s demeanor that day.
+But he said he thought Hall could answer questions about Floyd’s demeanor that day.

 WHAT DOES HALL’S LAWYER SAY?